-Knowing what to look for is vital to the early identification of abuse and neglect.
+Knowing what to look for is vital to the early identification of abuse, neglect and exploitation.
 If staff members are unsure they should always speak to the DSL or DDSL or the Trust Safeguarding Lead.

 What Trust staff should do if they have concerns about a child